The Lizzie Borden ax murders remain one of America’s most long-lasting mysteries.

 The Prosecution’s Case Against Lizzie

 Hosea Morrill Knowlton and William Henry.
-Moody were on the prosecution’s side.
+Moody was on the prosecution’s side.

 Knowlton was the district attorney for the Southern District of Massachusetts at the time of the trial and the lead prosecutor in the case.
 He was a respected lawyer with a reputation for thoroughness and meticulousness.